Pullusb/GP_clipboard/README.md

 ---

 ### Description:
-The default copy/paste of grease pencil strokes does not allow to copy between layers, this one does and even between blend files.
+The default copy/paste of grease pencil strokes copy strokes using the coordinate relative to the object.
+In some cases it's usefull to copy "In place" (using world coordinate of strokes)
 The cutting is also more user friendly.

+Cut and Copy works accross multiple layers, Paste is only made on active layer.

+You can also copy entires layers>frames (bake the stroke position if object is animated).

-Button are localised in View3D > Toolbar > Grease Pencil > GP clipboard
+Button are localised in View3D > Toolbar > GPencil > GP clipboard

 GP clipboard use the paper clip of your OS to store grease pencil strokes.
-This mean you can even paste your copied stroke in a text file for later re-use.
+This mean you can even paste your copied stroke in another blend or in a text file for later re-use.
 But be carefull not to overwrite you clipboard if you have a stroke you must not lose.
 (This will not happen if you're using a clipboard history manager [like Ditto (windows only)](https://ditto-cp.sourceforge.io/), wich I highly recommend ^^)

-Thanks to [Mathieu Chaptel](https://vimeo.com/user1760436) for the help with matrices handling and features thinking.
+Thanks to [Mathieu Chaptel](https://vimeo.com/user1760436) for the discussions on core features.

 ---

-**Note for better workflow**
+**Note for workflow**
+Cut/Copy/Paste are automatically keymapped on `ctrl + shift + X/C/V`

-If you want to assign a shortcut to be more efficient than the basic button clicking you can setup custom shortcuts :
+If you want to assign another shortcut :
  - In the user preference > inputs:
  - unfold the "3Dview" section (or "Window" section if you want the shortcut to be active in multiple editor)
  - scroll down and click the `add new`button
  - enter the keymap of your choice in the key field
  - In the text field enter one of the following IDname (corresponding to operator):
  `gp.copy_strokes`, `gp.cut_strokes`, `gp.paste_strokes`

+ - to map multi layers copy-paste use `gp.copy_multi_strokes` and `gp.paste_multi_strokes`

 ---

 ### Todo: